x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/non-delivery-reports-and-bounce-messages/ndr-procedures.md

 Set-OrganizationConfig -MicrosoftExchangeRecipientReplyRecipient "Contoso System Mailbox"
 ```

-### Step 2: Specify the ehnanced status codes that you want to monitor
+### Step 2: Specify the enhanced status codes that you want to monitor

 - You can use the EAC or the Exchange Management Shell.